arangodb/docs-hugo/site/content/3.12/develop/http-api/views/search-alias-views.md

     get:
       operationId: listViews
       description: |
-        Returns an object containing a listing of all Views in a database, regardless of their type.
-It is an array of objects with the following attributes:
+        Returns an object containing a listing of all Views in the current database, regardless of their type.
-        - `id`
-        - `name`
-        - `type`
       responses:
         '200':
           description: |
-            The list of Views
+            The list of Views.
+          content:
+            application/json:
+              schema:
+                type: object
+                required:
+                  - error
+                  - code
+                  - result
+                properties:
+                  error:
+                    description: |
+                      A flag indicating that no error occurred.
+                    type: boolean
+                    example: false
+                  code:
+                    description: |
+                      The HTTP response status code.
+                    type: integer
+                    example: 200
+                  result:
+                    description: |
+                      The result object.
+                    type: array
+                    items:
+                      type: object
+                      required:
+                        - name
+                        - type
+                        - id
+                        - globallyUniqueId
+                      properties:
+                        name:
+                          description: |
+                            The name of the View.
+                          type: string
+                          example: coll
+                        type:
+                          description: |
+                            The type of the View.
+                          type: string
+                          enum:
+                            - arangosearch
+                            - search-alias
+                        id:
+                          description: |
+                            A unique identifier of the View (deprecated).
+                          type: string
+                        globallyUniqueId:
+                          description: |
+                            A unique identifier of the View.
+This is an internal property.
+                          type: string
       tags:
         - Views
 ```